skyclouds2001/template-sky/README.md

 # template-sky

-An opinionated vite starter template for vue or react with a CLI to generate template project.
+An opinionated starter template for vite or rollup with a cli to generate template project.

 ## Usage